hicksjduk/channel/README.md

 ch.put(value);
 ```

-### Range over a channel (process values in turn until the channel is closed), terminating the iteration if the value is "stop"
+### Iterate a channel until it is closed, or the value encountered is "stop"

 **Go**